judepark/my-website/src/work/mc.md

 <br/>

-> Reach out to learn more about the project.
+> Contact me to learn more about the project.